Featured Book

 Twenty Lessons from the Twentieth Century

-It is not the ordinary that excites and drives us, but our emotions, especially fear and greed.
-To focus such drives, we look to a leader, and leaders often manipulate these emotions and our tribal instincts to harness us against some demonized “other”—like the Jew for the Nazis; the Rwandan Tutsi for the Hutus; or people of color for White Supremacists.
+It is not the ordinary that drives us, but our emotions, especially fear and greed.
+To focus such drives, we look to leaders who often manipulate these emotions and our tribal instincts to harness us against some demonized “other”—like the Jew for the Nazis; the Rwandan Tutsi for the Hutus; or people of color for White Supremacists.

 When people find themselves in difficulties, they tend to look outside themselves for the cause, and anyone who can pick out a cause, such as the European Union for the British or the influx of Latino migrants for the Americans, can become the leader of a tribe of discontented followers.
 These followers are people of feeling, not moved by reason.
 They may be discontented with their lives for a host of different reasons, but a talented leader will focus on a cause which will inflame their emotional arousal.